confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 TRANSFORM(map, (k,v) => ..., (k,v) => ...)
 ```

-Transform a collection with a lambda function.
+Transform a collection by using a lambda function.

-If the collection is an array,  the lambda function must have 1 input argument.
+If the collection is an array, the lambda function must have one input argument.

-If the collection is a map, two lambda functions must be provided and each lambda function must have 2 arguments (map entry key and map entry value).
+If the collection is a map, two lambda functions must be provided, and both lambdas must have two arguments: a map entry key and a map entry value.

 ### `Reduce`